 Allison Ullman is a counsel in the Washington, D.C. office and a member of the firm's ERISA & Employee Benefits practice.
-She is also a member of the firm's Corporate, Labor & Employment, Tax, and Health Care groups.
+She is a member of the firm's Corporate, Labor & Employment, Tax, and Health Care groups.

-Allison advises clients on a wide range of federal tax and ERISA matters regarding employee benefits, including qualified retirement plans, executive compensation arrangements, and health and welfare benefit plans.
+Allison advises clients on a wide range of federal tax and ERISA matters regarding employee benefits, including executive compensation arrangements, qualified retirement plans, and health and welfare benefit plans.
 Allison counsels clients with respect to plan design and compliance and provides representation before the Internal Revenue Service and the Department of Labor on a broad range of benefits issues.
 With regard to her compliance practice, Allison drafts plans, amendments, and required participant communications and has resolved numerous plan qualification issues using both the self-correction and voluntary correction provisions in the IRS Employee Plans Compliance Resolution System.
 In connection with her regulatory practice, Allison routinely drafts comment letters to the regulators regarding retirement plan and health care reform issues.
 Allison has also authored numerous briefs regarding technical ERISA and federal tax matters before various federal district and appeals courts.

-Allison is a graduate of the University of Florida (B.S., Finance, with a Minor in Spanish, with honors), Harvard Law School (J.D., 2005), and the Georgetown University Law Center (LL.M., Taxation, 2007, with distinction).
+Allison is a graduate of the University of Florida (B.S., finance, with a minor in Spanish, with honors), Harvard Law School (J.D., 2005), and the Georgetown University Law Center (LL.M., taxation, 2007, with distinction).
 While at Harvard, Allison served on the staff of the Harvard Women's Law Journal.
-While at Georgetown, Allison was recognized as a Graduate Tax Scholar and served as a Legal Fellow on the U.S. Senate Committee on Finance.
+While at Georgetown, Allison was recognized as a Graduate Tax Scholar and served as a legal fellow on the U.S. Senate Committee on Finance.
 Allison is a member of the District of Columbia and Florida bars.
-Prior to joining Crowell & Moring, Allison was an associate at a tax and benefits law firm in Washington, DC.
+Prior to joining Crowell & Moring, Allison was an associate at a tax and benefits law firm in Washington, D.C.

 Recent matters include: